KushChauhan/Todo_App/README.md

 # Todo_App
-A basic functional todo app.
+A basic functional todo app with python and Django.